 Similarly, when talking with people intimately familiar with the professional services market, I mentioned a few of the prominent players, the “big three” PSA vendors, in the other segment.
 Got a similar reaction.

-So, I thought it would be useful for me to write up a short article that seeks to differentiate the two sides of the PSA software space.
+So, I thought it would be useful for me to write up a short article that seeks to differentiate managed services vs professional services within the PSA software space.
 Hopefully it will help to dispel some confusion there may be out in the market.
 This is also one of the topics that I covered in my recent eBook about Professional Services Automation software.

 PSA Software for Professional Services Organizations